vasani-arpit/Social-Media-Automation/readme.md

 ### 🤔 Problem

 I like being on social media.
 But if you want to grow your audience they really make it hard to do so.
 First, you have to manage so many of them.
-Twitter, Facebook, Instagram, LinkedIn, Reddit, Youtube and list goes on ... now one parson can be active on 1 or two of them but being active on all of them daily is heavy task.
+Twitter, Facebook, Instagram, LinkedIn, Reddit, Youtube and list goes on ...
+Second, You have to be active on them.
+Now one person can be active on 1 or two of them but being active on all of them daily is heavy task.
 But they won't take you seriously if you are not active and not engaging with posts(or putting one).
-Which results in you not having enough audience or exposure to that platform.
+Which results in you not having enough audience or exposure in that platform.

 They are doing this because they want to promote their paid products like in facebook they ask person who posted for money to make this post reachable to all of his/her followers.
 While linkedIn offers paid membership based on how active you are on their platform.

-Ultimately, They track who is active and who is not and order their feed based on that.
+Ultimately, They track who is active and who is not and order other's feed based on that.
 If you are active then you will get audience automatically which is organic to your content which will make you use(or be active on) that platform more than other platforms.

 So, This is their way to attract you by giving you incentives every once in a while.
 It's common psychology practice.